 Nevertheless, contouring can go a long way to give you confidence, help you feel ready to face the world, and in my job, help me create characters and various looks on performers.

 This post may contain affiliate links.
 This means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.
-Having said that, I only ever recommend products or services that I truly love and stand behind!

 What Products Should I use to Contour?

 Okay, so you’re a beginner in all of this?
 Well, you have come to the right place!

 There is no need to feel overwhelmed about contouring!

 The most important thing to remember is to start small.
 You can always add more product, and you can always blend more.
 With makeup, it’s easier to add than it is to take away!
 (This is a great rule-of-thumb across the board too).

 You can use almost any makeup product to contour.
 As long as it’s a little darker than your skin tone, it’s going to achieve the desired effect.